-Students learn about classroom democracy, local geography, United States national holidays and community traditions, and economics in the context of work and money.
-They study these topics by exploring guiding questions such as, “Why is it important to be fair to other people?” and “Why do people make maps?”
+Students learn about classroom democracy, local geography, traditions of the United States and community, and economics in the context of work and money.
+They study these topics by exploring guiding questions such as, “Why is it important to be fair to other people?”
 Additional supporting questions appear under each topic.
 The questions are not meant to be restrictive or limiting but rather to serve as possible avenues for learning through discussion and play.

 Kindergarten History and Social Science Topics

-Civics in the context of the classroom citizenship and stories
+Topic 1.
+Civics: classroom citizenship

-Geography in the context of home, school, and city or town
+Topic 2.
+Geography: connections among places

-History in the context of time, family, school, and community
+Topic 3.
+History: shared traditions

-Economics in the context of working and buying
+Topic 4.
+Economics: work and commerce

 Literacy in History and Social Science